seanpue/al340/_posts/2015-01-24-week-3-assignment.md

 ---

-In our second class, in addition to a lively discussion about digital humanities (notes are [here](https://etherpad.mozilla.org/al340-week2), we also logged into our class server and created accounts.
+In our second class, in addition to a lively discussion about digital humanities (notes are [here](https://etherpad.mozilla.org/al340-week2)), we also logged into our class server and created accounts.
 Before the next class (1/30), you are to login to the server again and, working through the following instructions, create a "Hello world!" webpage in your own public directory.
-There are additional readings for the first part of the class on the [syllabus](/al340/syllabus)
+(There are additional readings for the first part of the class on the [syllabus](/al340/syllabus).)

 ### Step 1.
 Login to the class server

+The instructions for those of you using OS X and those using Windows differ slightly.

 #### On OS X
 For those of you using Apple's OS X, click on the magnifier button in the upper right of the screen and then find and run the